nottrobin/robinwinslow.uk/_posts/2014-01-10-agile-philosophy.md

 ---
 layout: post
-title: "Agile philosophy - a summary"
+title: "Agile philosophy: A summary"
 description: "This is a short description of what Agile philosophy is all about, distinct from any Agile methodologies (like Scrum or Kanban).
 I wrote this in September of 2012."
 tags: development
 ---